ENSpunks/likebuttonbase/README.md

 ## Present

 > One button to rule them all, One button to find them,
-> One button to bring them all, and in the darkness bind them.
+> One button to bring them all, and in the darkness bind them.<br>
->
 > -Galadriel

 > Social network like buttons on websites other than their own are often used as web beacons to track user activities for targeted